WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 opinion on which is better.

 - `ColorNames`: a list of named RGB shades that seemed handy (probably not needed)

 - `ModelFWHM`: probably used to provide default optical resolution for older units before that was calibrated in the EEPROM

-- `ModelInfo`: metadata about WP models that can't be readily inferred from the EEPROM
+- `ModelInfoFeature`: metadata about WP models that can't be readily inferred from the EEPROM

 ### enlighten.network

 Classes and files used for network communication.
 (Not a big thing in ENLIGHTEN to date.)

-- `BLEManager`: connect to BLE spectrometers (hasn't been tested in awhile)
+- **`BLEManagerFeature`**: connect to BLE spectrometers

-- `CloudManager`: connect to AWS to download XL (Andor) virtual EEPROM files
+- `CloudManagerFeature`: connect to AWS to download XL (Andor) virtual EEPROM files

-- `UpdateChecker`: check for ENLIGHTEN updates?
+- `UpdateCheckerFeature`: check for ENLIGHTEN updates?
 I forgot this was here.
 Probably not working...

 - `awsConnect`: probably used with CloudManager? dunno

 - `keys`: this file is not checked into the distribution, but must be present when building installers for AWS to work